 Keep in mind that the state is not responsible for cleaning up a crime scene.
 Once police investigators gather evidence from the scene, it is the responsibility of the property owner to employ biohazard cleaning services.
 A professional cleanup company can arrive onsite only after the police have gathered all evidence pertaining to the crime.

 The Occupational Safety and Health Administration (OSHA) posted a standard in 1991 to help guard all workers from possible dangers of blood or other potentially infectious materials (BOPIM).
 Hepatitis B virus, HIV, the 2019 Novel coronavirus (COVID-19), and many others are examples of Infectious pathogens.
+The IICRC has developed a certification to complement this standard, Trauma and Crime Scene Technician

 This standard helps protect approximately 5.6 million workers in the healthcare industry and related occupations, which also includes biohazard remediation companies.
 Biohazard remediation falls within the scope of the BOPIM standard.